 We are an obvious choice for almost all common non-emergency healthcare.
 We DO NOT provide urgent care services for fractures, heart emergencies, asthma attacks, pregnancy related emergencies/delivery, severe attacks of pain (we do not use narcotic pain medicine), wounds which need stitches, insect/scorpion bites, etc. If in doubt about whether we provide a service for an urgent medical need, please go to urgent care or ER or call 911.

 We provide medical exams and care for most problems that are typically presented to a the following types of offices: FAMILY PRACTICE (except vaccinations, PAP, & digital prostate exams, well-baby/child exam, well-woman exam, well-man exam).
-We focus primarily on ages 14 to 64, ENDOCRINOLOGY (except Type 1 diabetes, hyperthyroid, and rare hormone diseases), spinal manipulation & traction as an ALTERNATIVE TO CHIROPRACTIC and PHYSICAL THERAPY, COSMETIC DERMATOLOGY (not diagnostic dermatology), and ACUPUNCTURE.
+We focus not only, but primarily on ages 14 to 64, ENDOCRINOLOGY (except insulin-dependent diabetes), TCM spinal manipulation & traction as an ALTERNATIVE TO CHIROPRACTIC and PHYSICAL THERAPY, and Japanese style ACUPUNCTURE.